kamshory/ZKLibrary/README.md

 setUser($uid, $userid, $name, $password, $role)
 ```
 Write user to the device.
-###Parameters
+### Parameters
 $uid

 Serial number of the user.
-This is the unsigned short number (2 bytes)
+This is the unsigned short number (2 bytes).

 $userid